Face Time

 • Courteous Customer Service – Showing customers that you’re out to make their lives as simple as possible is a smart way to keep them coming back.
 We know that “not giving them a reason to complain” can often be easier said than done.
 Rise to the challenge of taking care of whatever problem they might have.
 By appropriately and quickly addressing their concerns, you’ll show that you are truly interested in their health and well-being.

 • Referrals – Having a member refer your business is the ultimate compliment.
 Not only does this boost your sales and profits, but you’ve just further ensured that this customer will keep coming back – and coming back with friends too!
 Don’t forget to reward your members with perks for bringing in a friend.
-See our post on Perkville on how to start rewarding your members with minimal time investment on your part.
+See our post on how to start rewarding your members with minimal time investment on your part.

 What all of this boils down to is making sure your members are happy.
 Doing whatever it takes to make this happen will ultimately lead to the success of your business.